sterapak/azure-automation-runbooks/README.md

 ## Known Behaviors

 - Some resource types (e.g., Recovery Services Vaults) cannot be deleted via automation and will be moved to a special `trashbin-rg` for manual follow-up.
+- The consolidated `resource-deletion` runbook now completes within the three-hour automation job window under normal load; check Azure Automation job duration if you change the throttle or subscription set.
+- Splitting work by subscription remains the default approach; consolidate only if you can still guarantee sub-three-hour execution.
 - Logs for each runbook execution can be reviewed under **Automation Account → Runbooks → Jobs → View Logs**.

 ## Permissions Required